 As of May 31st, all adults residing in France can be vaccinated and tested free of charge.
 You can get vaccinated by your generalist, at the temporary vaccination centers (in certain stadiums, town halls, and even Disneyland!), and at pharmacies.
 Make an appointment at the Covid Vaccination Center closest to you on the same platforms: www.sante.fr or Doctolib, or on the Vite Ma Dose! app.
 Vaccinations are free for anyone in the French healthcare system.

 You can get both PCR and antigenic Covid tests without a prescription at pharmacies or Covid test centers all over Paris (many, like pictured above, don’t even require an appointment).
 The interactive map of some of these centers is on the TousAntiCovid app.
 You can also find them listed at Sante.fr (dépistage) or by simply using the Doctolib website to find and book online (type “covid” into the search bar).
 Or just walk into the nearest pharmacy (look for the neon green cross) and you’ll usually see a sign for “Test Covid”.

 NOTE: Starting in October, the PCR test will no longer be free unless you have a doctor’s prescription.

-After French officials announced on May 16th that Covid PCR tests will be free for everyone, including tourists, in order to encourage travel, on July 1st it was announced that tourists would indeed have to pay for their Covid tests starting July 7th (because no other countries were reciprocating the gesture for French tourists).
-The tests will be €25 for the rapid-result antigen test and €49 for the PCR test.
+As of July 7th the tests for non-French residents/citizens are €25 for the rapid-result antigen test and €49 for the PCR test.
 Although not as nice as “free”, it’s still a lot less expensive than the hefty price (up to €300) being charged in many other EU countries.